 If you wish to pursue adoption assistance, a timely application for adoption assistance should be made to the State of Florida, Department of Children and Family Services if the adoptive parents reside in Florida or if the child was in foster care in Florida.
 If you reside outside the State of Florida, your home state may provide similar adoption assistance.

-If you have questions about subsidy, please contact Jeanne T. Tate, P.A. (email@example.com or 813.258.3355).
-Jeanne has focused her practice on adoption law for over 30 years and has helped complete adoptions for thousands of families.
+If you have questions about subsidy, please contact Jeanne T. Tate, P.A. ([email protected] or 813.258.3355).
+The attorneys at Jeanne T. Tate, P.A. have focused their practice on adoption law for a combined total of over 120 years and have helped complete thousands of adoptions.
+Click HERE to learn what considerations to take into account when selecting an adoption attorney.